HyDE-Project/hyde-gallery/README.md

 ## Additional

-> [!IMPORTANT]
+> [!TIP]
-> + You can also add arguments with single quotations ' ' for installing a precise theme
+> + You can also add Url-links with single quotations '  ' for installing a specific theme
 ```
 Hyde theme import 'MacOS' 'https://github.com/kRHYME7/Hyde-gallery'
 ```